mozilla/uniffi-rs/docs/adr/0005-arc-pointers.md

 * Passing object instances as arguments ([#40](https://github.com/mozilla/uniffi-rs/issues/40)).
-  Getting objects out of a `HandleMap` involves a closure, so accepting multiple object-typed arguments would involve code-generating nesture closures.
+  Getting objects out of a `HandleMap` involves a closure, so accepting multiple object-typed arguments would involve code-generating nested closures.
 * Returning object instances from functions ([#197](https://github.com/mozilla/uniffi-rs/issues/197)).
   Does the returned object already exist in the handlemap?
 If so, what is its handle?
   How will we manage the lifetime of multiple references to the object?